r-cemper/SQLgateway-M7-split/README.md

      It might be clever to load tables in their logical order to reduce errors Also, loading definitions first and data later would improve success

-4. Identifying new targets is possible, but may cause conflicts in cross-references
+4. Identifying new targets is possible, but may cause conflicts in cross-references This is one key to success:
+   Tables get listed alphabetically not by logical dependency or sequence.
+   This could cause errors.
+   I have reduced the number of tables and their size to make the demo tangible.

 5. Skipping special settings, we use defaults to start the task in background
   ![](https://raw.githubusercontent.com/r-cemper/SQLgateway-migration-ORACLE-IRIS/master/docs/gty07.jpg)

-6. Now check the results and see if everything was working without Errors You might see errors if tables depend on content not yet migrated.
+6. Now check the results and see if everything was working without Errors
+   You might see errors if tables depend on content not yet migrated.
    And wait for completions until the status shows **Done**

 7. We terminate the Migration Wizard and return to normal table view All tables are visible and show meaningful columns